The Smiths: 1982: Formation and early performances

 After remaining with the band for several rehearsals, Pomfret departed acrimoniously.
 He was replaced by the bass player Dale Hibbert, who worked at Manchester's Decibel Studios, where Marr had met him while recording Freak Party's demo.
 Through Hibbert, the Smiths recorded their first demo at Decibel one night in August 1982.
 Aided by drummer Simon Wolstencroft, whom Marr had worked with in Freak Party, the band recorded both "The Hand That Rocks the Cradle" and "Suffer Little Children".
 Wolstencroft was not interested in joining the band, so following auditions Mike Joyce joined; he later revealed that he was under the influence of magic mushrooms during his audition.
 Meanwhile, Morrissey took the demo recording to Factory Records, but Factory's Tony Wilson was not interested.

 In October 1982, the Smiths gave their first public performance as a support act for Blue Rondo à la Turk during a student music and fashion show, "An Evening of Pure Pleasure", at Manchester's Ritz.
 During the performance, they played both their own compositions and "I Want a Boy for My Birthday".
 Morrissey had organised the gig's aesthetic; the band came onstage to Klaus Nomi's version of Henry Purcell's "The Cold Song" playing through the venue's sound system before his friend James Maker stepped onstage to introduce the band.
 Maker remained onstage during the performance, relating that "I was given a pair of maracas – an optional extra – and carte blanche.
 There were no instructions – I think it was generally accepted I would improvise...
 I was there to drink red wine, make extraneous hand gestures and keep well within the tight, chalked circle that Morrissey had drawn around me."
 Hibbert was allegedly unhappy with what he perceived as the band's "gay" aesthetic; in turn, Morrissey and Marr were unhappy with his bass playing, so he was replaced by Marr's old schoolfriend Andy Rourke.
 Hibbert denies that he objected to the band being perceived as gay, and said he was not sure why he was asked to leave.

 In December 1982, the Smiths recorded their second demo, at the Drone Studios in Chorlton-cum-Hardy; the tracks recorded were "What Difference Does It Make?", "Handsome Devil" and "Miserable Lie".
 This was used as their audition tape for the record company EMI, who turned the band down.
 The band continued to practice, this time at the upstairs of the Portland Street Crazy Face Clothing company, a space secured by their new manager Joe Moss.
-By Christmas, they had created four new songs: "These Things Take Time", "What Do You See in Him?", "Jeane" and "A Matter of Opinion", the last of which they soon scrapped.
+By Christmas, they had written four new songs: "These Things Take Time", "What Do You See in Him?", "Jeane" and "A Matter of Opinion", the last of which they soon scrapped.
 Their next gig was Manchester's Manhattan in late January 1983, and although Maker would again appear as a go-go dancer, this was the last time that he did so.
 In early February, they performed their third gig, at the Haçienda.